joshuacords/opr/OPR-Riverside-Version.md

 *Example 2: A weapon with AP 4 hit a Def 4 model.
 Defense 4 sets the success at 5+.
 Modifiers are then applied setting the success to 9+.
 Only a natural roll of 6 can succeed.*

+## Activation Phase

+During the Activation Phase, players alternate Activating their Units until all their Units have been activated.
+After Round 1, start with the player that finished their activations first last round.

 ## Rolling Attacks

 ## Critical Hit Abilities

 ### Furious